pocketzworld/creator-docs/pages/learn/studio/create/scripting/advanced/client-server-communication.md

 local myEvent = Event.new("MyEvent")

 function self:ClientAwake()
+  local localPlayer = client.localPlayer
-  -- Fire the event on the server side myEvent:Connect(function(player, message)
+  -- Fire the event on the server side myEvent:Connect(function(message)
-    -- Print the player's name and the message received from the server print(player.name .. " says: " .. message) -- Output: Player1 says: Hello from server!
+    -- Print the player's name and the message received from the server print(localPlayer.name .. ", server says: " .. message) -- Output: Player1 says: Hello from server! end) end
-  end)
-end

 function self:ServerAwake()
-  -- Listen for the event on the server side server.PlayerConnected:Connect(function(player)
+  -- Listen for the event on the server side scene.PlayerJoined:Connect(function(scene, player)
     local message = "Hello from server!"
-    -- Fire the event on the client side and pass the message myEvent:FireClient(message) -- No need to pass the player object when firing to client only end) end
+    -- Fire the event on the client side and pass the message myEvent:FireClient(player, message) -- When firing to an individual client, you must pass a userdata object end) end
 ```

-In this example, the server listens for the `PlayerConnected` event and fires the `myEvent` event on the client side with the message "Hello from server!".
+In this example, the server listens for the `PlayerJoined` event and fires the `myEvent` event on the client side with the message "Hello from server!".
 The client receives the message and prints it along with the player's name.

 ## Connection Methods